accelerant-dev/comprehensive-rust/src/unsafe-deep-dive/unsafe-deep-dive-draft.md

 - Add safety pre-conditions (suggested solution below)
   - Add a safety section to the docstring
   - Add a safety comment in the body of the function

-_Notes_

-- Learners may notice the auto-deref behavior

 _Suggested Solution_